Integrable almost complex structures in principal bundles and holomorphic curves: Integrability and induced metrics on the base

 \section{Integrability and induced metrics on the base}

-The integrability equations are in general very difficult to solve.
-However we will get solutions in geometrical terms by the following idea: We endow the base $M$ with a metric $g_\alpha$ induced by $\alpha$ and an $\ad$-invariant inner product on $\k$.
-We then get very interesting relations between the curvature of $(M,g_\alpha)$ and the integrability conditions. \\
+The integrability equations are presumably difficult to solve in general.
+However we will get solutions in geometrical terms by the following idea: We endow the base $M$ with a metric $g_\alpha$ induced by $\alpha$ and an $\ad$-invariant inner product on the Lie algebra $\k$.
+We then get interesting correspondances between the Riemannian geometry of $(M,g_\alpha)$ and the integrability conditions.
+In particular, we obtain necessary conditions in general, including non-positive sectional curvature, and we get a complete solution to the integrability conditions for $K=SU(2)$ or $K=SO(3)$ if $M$ is a hyperbolic 3-manifold. \\

-Let us first agree upon some notation.
+We shall first review some notation.
 We know \cite{KN1} that there is an isomorphism between the $\ad$-invariant tensorial forms on $P$ with value in $\k$ and the forms on $M$ with value in the associated bundle $\ad(P)$.
 We denote this isomorphism by